 Professional athletes always make for interesting studies where health and injury is concerned.
 They tend to have access to the best doctors and most advanced treatments on the planet, and it certainly doesn’t hurt that they’re quite literally paid to stay fit.
 Because of these things they can sometimes recover from serious injuries in ways that seem absolutely remarkable.
 At the same time however, the devastating effects some injuries can have are perhaps made even clearer when they afflict these same athletes.
 In particular, chronic pain and injury can really derail an athlete’s career, emphasizing that sometimes even world-class treatment can only go so far.
+Athletes that undergo pain and suffering will need to seek legal advice in order to get justice for their injuries sometimes, they may need to hire an attorney for injuries to help them because the consequences to their injuries can be extreme so they will need a decent remedy.

 These are a few athletes who have dealt with situations like these, and either managed to push through them with time and effort or in some cases seen their careers cut short.